Broker Check

 If you were bullied in your marriage, it’s likely that your soon-to-be-ex will bully you during the divorce.
 That can make speaking up about your needs and wishes difficult.

-Your attorney and the mediator on your case can't help you craft a settlement agreement that serves your needs if you don't make those needs clear.
+Your attorney, and the other experts working on your case, can’t help you craft a settlement agreement that serves your needs if you don’t make those needs clear.

 9. Failing to look beyond the immediate future